Spatially Invariant Unsupervised 3D Object-Centric Learning and Scene Decomposition: SPAIR3D

 \subsection{Soft Boundary}

 The prior of $\mathbf{z}^{apothem}$ is set to encourage apothem to shrink so that the size of the glimpses will not be overly large.
 However, if points are excluded from one glimpse, the gradient from the likelihood of the excluded points will not influence the size and location of the glimpse anymore, and this can lead to over-segmentation.
 To solve this problem, we introduce a soft boundary weight $b^x_i \in [0, 1]$ which decreases when a point $x \in \mathcal{G}_i$ moves away from the bounding box of $\mathcal{G}_i$.
 Taking $b^x_i$ into the computation of $\alpha$, we obtain an updated mixing weight $\overline{\alpha}_i^x = \frac{z^{pres}_i \pi_i^x b^x_i}{\sum_{j=1}^n z^{pres}_j \pi_{j}^x b^x_j}z^{pres}_i \pi_i^x b^x_i$.
 By employing such a boundary loss, the gradual exclusion of points from glimpses will be reflected in gradients to counter over-segmentation.
-Details can be found in supp.
-Sec.
-B.